Belouis Some: Career

-In October 1983, Belouis Some was signed to Parlophone by EMI's David Ambrose.
-The single "Target Practice" was released in Spring 1984, his first single on a major label.
-To promote the release Belouis Some supported Nik Kershaw on Kershaw's Human Racing UK tour 1984.
+In October 1983, Some was signed to Parlophone by EMI's David Ambrose.
+The single "Target Practice" was released in spring 1984, his first single on a major label.
+To promote the release, Some supported Nik Kershaw on Kershaw's Human Racing UK tour in 1984.

-In 1985, a new version of "Target Practice" was recorded and produced by Steve Thompson and Michael Barbiero; this new track was included on Belouis Some's first album and also later released as a single.
+In 1985, a new version of "Target Practice" was recorded and produced by Steve Thompson and Michael Barbiero; this new track was included on Some's first album and also later released as a single.

 Some People

 Belouis Some's first album Some People was released in 1985.

-Some People was produced by Steve Thompson and Michael Barbiero in New York City late 1984 early 1985, recorded at Media Sound.
-Guitarist Carlos Alomar arranged and played on the sessions along with Bernard Edwards, Tony Thompson, Dave LeBolt, Jimmy Maelen, Carmine Rojas, Alan Childs, Rick Bell, Jack Waldman, Robin Clark, Frank Simms and Earl Slick.
+Initial production had taken place on some tracks in London at Maison Rouge, Good Earth and AIR Studios produced by Ian Little and Pete Schwier with musicians Guy Fletcher, Chester Kamen, Andy Duncan, Gary Twigg, and Gary Barnacle.

-Initial production had taken place on some tracks in London at Maison Rouge, Good Earth and AIR Studios produced by Ian Little and Pete Schwier with musicians Guy Fletcher, Chester Kamen, Andy Duncan, Gary Twigg, Gary Barnacle.
+Some People was produced by Steve Thompson and Michael Barbiero in New York City in late 1984 to early 1985, recorded at Mediasound.
+Belouis Some had been introduced to Thompson and Barbiero in New York in spring 1984, when they had been asked to do a dance mix of the original version of "Target Practice"; at this stage Some was not satisfied with the London recording sessions and asked if they would produce and re-record the tracks "Imagination" and "Walk Away".
+Some was introduced to guitarist and arranger Carlos Alomar who asked Bernard Edwards and Tony Thompson from Chic to play.
+Other musicians were Jack Waldman on keyboards, Jimmy Maelen on percussion and Rick Bell on sax.
+Robin Clark, Frank Simms and Diva Grey sang backing vocals.
+Thompson and Barbiero were then asked to re-record "Target Practice" and "Aware of You", with overdubs and remixes of "Some People", "Jerusalem" and "Stand Down".
+Carmine Rojas, Alan Childs, Dave Lebolt and Kurt Yahjian were added to the recording line up with Earl Slick playing lead guitar on "Target Practice".

-The video for the first single release from the album "Imagination" was directed by Storm Thorgerson and caused controversy as it contained full frontal nudity, using the 12" version it was a big success in bars and clubs, the worldwide premier of the "Imagination" video was held at Studio 54.
-An alternative version removed the nudity and used the 7" edit of the track suitable for MTV and mainstream TV.
-The video for the second single, "Some People", also directed by Thorgerson, was used as a Swatch television advertisement in the U.S.
+The video for the first single release from the album, "Imagination", was directed by Storm Thorgerson and caused controversy as it contained full frontal nudity.
+Using the 12" version, it was a big success in bars and clubs, and the worldwide premier of the "Imagination" video was held at Studio 54.
+An alternative version without the nudity used the 7" edit of the track, suitable for MTV and mainstream TV.
+The video for the second single, "Some People", also directed by Thorgerson, was used as a Swatch television advertisement in the US.

 "Some People" and "Imagination" were both US Hot Dance Club Play hits.

 In spring 1985, Belouis Some supported Frankie Goes to Hollywood on their North American tour with band members Chester Kamen, Gary Twigg, Larry Tolfree, Bias Boshell, Robin Clark and Sandy Bar.
-Belouis Some was sponsored by Swatch on the tour.
+Some was sponsored by Swatch on the tour.